-When planning your Asia vacation around food, remember that China is a big place.
-And though food can noticeably vary from village to village, there are eight major regional cuisines: Cantonese, Sichuan, Anhui, Shandong, Fujian, Jiangsu, Hunan and Zhejiang.
-Each of these cuisines is steeped in a history that plays a role in how they are prepared with geography and available resources deeply impact the final results.
+When planning a trip or vacation to China around food, remember that China is a big country.
+Food can vary noticeably from village to village, but there are eight major Chinese food regions to remember: Cantonese, Sichuan, Anhui, Shandong, Fujian, Jiangsu, Hunan and Zhejiang.

-The flavors of Cantonese food are balanced, relying heavily on the primary ingredients.
-Because of this, these ingredients are selected and used at peak freshness.
+The flavors of Cantonese food are balanced, relying heavily on ingredients selected and used at peak freshness.
 Despite the reliance on freshness, fresh herbs are rarely used in the dishes, though exceptions are made for garlic, chives and coriander leaves.

 A number of sauces are popular in the region, such as plum sauce (sweet and sour), hoisin (sweet and salty) and oyster sauce (sweet, salty and a little “oystery”).

-Even if you’ve never been to Asia, the name Sichuan probably rings a bell.
-Known for its hot and spicy flavors, this cuisine has a reputation for variation in seasoning and cooking methods.
+Even if you’ve never been to China, the name Sichuan probably rings a bell.
+Known for its hot and spicy flavors, this Chinese food region has a reputation for variation in seasoning and cooking methods.

 The intense flavors from Sichuan Province – in contrast to Cantonese cuisine – rely on Sichuan pepper, black pepper, chili, broad bean chili paste, shallots, ginger and garlic.